 If you are having problems balancing your balance sheet, please be assured you are not alone, however, once you know the basics, you will be able to balance and file your micro accounts.
-In this article we look at each section of a balance sheet, however, if you need further help balancing you balance sheet please our article Help my balance sheet does balance!
+In this article we look at each section of a balance sheet, however, if you need further help with your profit and loss account, please see our article on micro accounts.

 The balance sheet is the area of the accounts that seems to cause the most confusion.
 The balance sheet is made of 2 halves, and as the name suggest the two parts must balance.
 The top part is the net assets and the bottom part the capital and reserves.
 The two halves need to be equal and therefore balance.
 Well that is the theory and in practice that seems to be the difficult bit.